robotology/gazebo-yarp-plugins/README.md

 ------------
 ### Dependencies
 For using Yarp with the Gazebo simulator, you should install:
- * Gazebo simulator (at least version 2.0), following the [instructions on the official Gazebo website](http://gazebosim.org/wiki/Install)
+ * Gazebo simulator (at least version 2.0), following the [instructions on the official Gazebo website](http://gazebosim.org/wiki/Install).
- * Yarp (in the version available in the master branch of the yarp repository) following the [instructions on the official Yarp wiki](http://wiki.icub.org/wiki/Linux:Installation_from_sources#Getting_the_YARP_and_iCub_sources) and enabling some more CMake flags as explained in the following section.
+ * Yarp (in the version available in the master branch of the yarp repository) following the [instructions on the official Yarp wiki](http://wiki.icub.org/wiki/Linux:Installation_from_sources#Getting_the_YARP_and_iCub_sources) and enabling some more CMake flags:

-#### Yarp compilation from sources
-Instead of installing both Yarp and iCub, you can also compile only Yarp from sources.
-In this case, to avoid the dependency on iCub, you have to:
- * compile the last version of Yarp from the master branch of the [Yarp git repository](https://github.com/robotology/yarp)
- * compile it as a shared library, by setting the CREATE_SHARED_LIBRARY CMake option.
+    * enable CREATE_SHARED_LIBRARY CMake option to compile Yarp as a shared library,
- * enable YARP_COMPILE_EXPERIMENTAL_WRAPPERS CMake option.
+    * enable YARP_COMPILE_EXPERIMENTAL_WRAPPERS CMake option to compile the new device drivers needed by gazebo_yarp_plugins.

 At the moment (26/11/13) you can have issues in running yarp compiled from source.
 If you are using Ubuntu 13.04 you will have to face some problems due to the new multiarch support.
 [Have a look here why ld will not find yarp in /usr/local/lib/x86_64-linux-gnu](https://help.ubuntu.com/community/MultiArch)